haiiliin/abqpy/_sources/user/python/use-scripts/object-model.rst.txt

 The Abaqus object model includes the concept of an abstract base type.
 An abstract base type allows similar objects to share common attributes.
 For example, pressure and concentrated force are both kinds of loads.
 Object-oriented programmers call the relationship between pressure and load an is a relationship—a pressure is a kind of load.
 In this example Load is the name of the abstract base type.
 In the type hierachy Pressure and ConcentratedForce types have a base type Load.
 A Pressure is a Load.

-In Figure 1 AnalysisStep and Step are both abstract base types.
+In :numref:`cmd-int-abstract-nls` AnalysisStep and Step are both abstract base types.
 In terms of the real world a static step is an analysis step and a static step is also a step.
 In terms of the object model a StaticStep object is an AnalysisStep object and a StaticStep object is also a Step object.

+.. _cmd-int-abstract-nls:
 .. figure:: /images/cmd-int-abstract-nls.png
     :width: 50%
     :align: center

-    Figure 1.
     An example of the is a relationships between objects.

 In contrast the object model figures described at the beginning of this section show what object-oriented programmers call has a relationships between objects.
 For example, a session has a viewport repository, and a model has a root assembly.